Who sits on the Expert Committees, as part of the Global Cancer Update Programme, and what do they do?

 In 2015–19, the cohort was extended to include biological children and grandchildren in the Diet, Cancer and Health – Next Generations study.

-Professor Tjønneland is principal investigator and member of the steering committee of the European Prospective Investigation into Cancer and Nutrition (EPIC), a multi-centre cohort study with 10 European countries.
+Prof Tjønneland is principal investigator and member of the steering committee of the European Prospective Investigation into Cancer and Nutrition (EPIC), a multi-centre cohort study with 10 European countries.

 She was named as a Highly Cited Researcher by Clarivate/Web of Science in 2015, 2016, 2017 and 2018, and has more than 1,300 peer-reviewed publications.

-Professor Galina Velikova, University of Leeds, UK
+Prof Galina Velikova, University of Leeds, UK

 Galina Velikova is an academic Medical Oncologist at the University of Leeds and Leeds Teaching Hospitals, UK, with more than 20 years of successful patient-centred research using electronic patient-reported outcome measures in daily practice and clinical trials.